plcrodrigues/TVPDC/README.md

         - ratsep
     - etc

 In *source* you will find all the .m files necessary for the MVAR and PDC estimations.
-Note that they were written with a very broad public in mind, so comments may be missing in some important places.
+Note that they were not written with a very broad public in mind, so comments may be missing in some important places.
 Nevertheless, things work quite fine for generating the results in the folder *examples*.
-The *etc* folder has some miscelanea, like .tex files for generating diagrams, some texts that might be useful for understanding the theory of MVAR and PDC estimation, etc.
+In fact, the examples in this folder were chosen as to reproduce important demonstrations in papers from the literature of PDC and also from my two papers.
+The *etc* folder has some miscelanea, like .tex files for generating diagrams, some texts that might be useful for understanding the theory, etc.